-Thinking of ways to deliver bad news to candidates is one of the biggest challenges for recruiters, but finding the best way to do so is what separates the average form the most successful recruiters!
+Thinking of ways to tell candidates that they didn't get the jobs is one of the biggest challenges for recruiters, but finding the best way to do so is what separates the average form the most successful recruiters!

 Even though a lot of people think sending videos is time-consuming, there are a lot of cool video options that recruiters can use to communicate with their candidates.
 One of them is Covideo, an easy-to-use video email software that provides you with numerous options for recording and sending videos.

 The next time you start typing bad news to your dear candidates, imagine how much better they would take the news with a personalized video email message where the recruiter is talking directly to them.
-Thinking of ways to deliver bad news to candidates is one of the biggest challenges for recruiters, but finding the best way to do so is what makes you great at your job!
+Thinking of ways to tell candidates that they didn't get the job is one of the biggest challenges for recruiters, but finding the best way to do so is what makes you great at your job!

 Lucija Grubisic is a last year student finishing her studies in marketing.
 She has been with Covideo for almost a year now, and she loves generating high-quality, inbound content!